jtwool/superdead-rules/src/4_combat.md

 If you are **cracked**, subtract any dice below your stress level from the number of successes before counting your successes.

 > _**Example**: Fionna Firefist is engaged in hand-to-hand combat with two bad guys.
 She rolls her Bravo 2 power "fire control" and gets a 3 and an 6.
 The 6 is above her target number (4), so she succeeds in her attack and can deal damage.
 She can either choose to deal 9 damage to one opponent, or 3 damage to one and 6 to the other._

+## When Supers Fight

+When you are engaged in combat with another super, you may call for the **Super Phase** of combat to be added.

+During this phase, you may declare up to one other super-powered target.
+You and the super you targeted then make opposed power checks, using the power of your choice.
+The super who scores the fewest successes on their power roll, after adding bonuses, must reduce one of their powers by one.

+If they have no more powers to reduce, they are knocked unconscious.

+If a super is targeted more than one time in the same Super Phase, they count 1 less success for each time they have been targeted.